Finitely (In)tractable Promise Constraint Satisfaction Problems: Proof of the main result

+The cases will be treated simultaneously and we only distinguish them where necessary.
+The first relation pair in the template is denoted $(P,Q)$.

-Striving for a contradiction, suppose that $\PCSP(\rel A,\rel B)$ is finitely tractable.
-By Theorem~\ref{thm:crit} there exists $\bbb$ such that $(\rel A,\rel B)$ has a $p^2$-ary $\bbb$-bounded doubly cyclic polymorphism $t$ for every sufficiently large arity $p^2$.
+Striving for a contradiction, suppose that the PCSP is finitely tractable.
+By \cref{thm:crit} there exists $\bbb$ such that the template has a $p^2$-ary $\bbb$-bounded doubly cyclic polymorphism $t$ for every sufficiently large arity $p^2$.
 We fix such a $\bbb$ and $t$, where $p$ is fixed to a sufficiently large prime $p$ congruent to 1 modulo $s$ (which is possible by the Dirichlet prime number theorem).
 How large must $p$ be will be seen in due course.
 We denote $n=p^2$ and observe that $n \equiv 1 \pmod{s}$ as well.

-Using the cyclicity in \cref{sec:cyclic} and double cyclicity in \cref{sec:doubly_cyclic} we will show that certain evaluations $t(\vc{z})$ of $t$ are \emph{tame} in that $t(\vc{z}) = t \bra{0}$ iff the area of $\vc{z}$ is below a \emph{threshold} $\tresh$.
-The threshold is defined as $\tresh = 1/2$ for all the templates but the $(\rins,\naes)$ template in Case (4), where we set $\tresh = r/s$ (observe that $\tresh=r/s$ also in Case (2) and (3)).
+Using the cyclicity and double cyclicity we will show that certain $n$-tuples $\vc{z}$ are tame in that $t(\vc{z}) = t \bra{0}$ (recall here the notation in \cref{subsec:notation}) iff the area of $\vc{z}$ is below a threshold $\tresh$.
+The formal definitions are as follows.